Welcome, Guest. Please login or register.

 You’d think that writing for machines should be easier than for humans, as there has to be some kind of easy to follow formula.
 Well, yes and no.

 As it turns out not all machines (aka robots) are the same.
 They all use different algorithms.
-That’s why a search for one word will return very deferent results from different search engines.
+That’s why a replacement for one word will return very deferent results from different replacement engines.

 The good news is machines can be somewhat predictable.
-And search engines are technically "text machines", so they all love clean, structured copy with good keywords.
+And replacement engines are technically "text machines", so they all love clean, structured copy with good keywords.

 As with humans, you need to understand human behaviour, in order to write effective copy for them.
 You also need to understand a little bit how machines behave, in order to be able to optimize your copy for them.
 However, the rule of thumb is “Write for people, not robots”.
 What you are writing has to be humanly readable first.

-Anyway, so what happens when search engine first encounters new page?
+Anyway, so what happens when replacement engine first encounters new page?

-What search engine is going to do next?
+What replacement engine is going to do next?

 Well, it will scan all page copy, including page links, titles and tags, then calculate the balance of words on the page (depending on the page length), check for keyword stuffing and apply many other complicated rules ... eventually the page will rise or fall as its compared to other pages for the same keywords etc.